Fishest/school/notes/git.scm.rst

 * `hotfix-<name>` is for working on a quick hotfixes
 * `release-<name>` is for working on code that is soon to be released

-For more information follow the official gitflow workflow:
+For a more complete example, follow the gitflow workflow:

 .. image:: http://nvie.com/img/2009/12/Screen-shot-2009-12-24-at-11.32.03.png
    :target: http://nvie.com/posts/a-successful-git-branching-model/
+   :align: center

 .. code-block:: bash

-    git pull origin            # update master from origin git checkout -b issue-537  # create a new branch and change to it
+    git pull origin            # update master from origin git checkout -b issue-537  # create a new topic branch and change to it
                                # git branch issue-537 && git checkout issue-537
     git commit -am "working"   # commit some code for that issue
                                # something goes wrong in production